Predicting Human Behavior in Unrepeated, Simultaneous-Move Games

-We use a flat prior for all parameters.\footnote{For precision parameters, a flat prior on the log of precision would have been a more standard choice.
-In this work, we wanted to avoid artificially preferring precision estimates closer to zero, since it is common for iterative models to assume agents best respond nearly perfectly to lower levels.} Although this prior is improper on unbounded parameters such as precision, it results in a correctly normalized posterior distribution\footnote{That is, for the posterior, $\idotsint_{-\infty}^\infty\Pr(\theta\|\D)\,d\vv{\theta} = 1$ even though for the prior $\idotsint_{-\infty}^\infty p_0(\theta)\,d\vv{\theta}$ diverges.}; the posterior distribution in this case reduces to the likelihood \citep{gill02}.
+We used a flat prior for all parameters.\footnote{For precision parameters, another natural choice might have been to use a flat prior on the log of precision.
+We chose as we did to avoid artificially preferring precision estimates closer to zero, since it is common for iterative models to assume agents best respond nearly perfectly to lower levels.} Although this prior is improper on unbounded parameters such as precision, it results in a correctly normalized posterior distribution;\footnote{That is, for the posterior, $\idotsint_{-\infty}^\infty\Pr(\theta\|\D)\,d\theta = 1$, even though for the prior $\idotsint_{-\infty}^\infty p_0(\theta)\,d\theta$ diverges.} the posterior distribution in this case reduces to the likelihood \citeeg{gill02}.
 For Poisson-CH, where we grid sample an unbounded parameter, we grid sampled within a bounded range ($[0,10]$), which is equivalent to assigning probability $0$ to points outside the bounds.
-In practice, this turns out not to matter, as the vast majority of probability mass was concentrated near~$0$.
+In practice, this turned out not to matter, as the vast majority of probability mass was concentrated near~$0$.